High-Skilled Immigration

 Note: If you will be working on potentially sensitive or export controlled technology while on an O-1A, your employer must seek any applicable export-control authorizations from the Department of State and/or Department of Commerce.

-While such appendices may be updated from time to time by USCIS, the Appendix is attached here as a reference to communicate how the U.S. Government explains O-1A eligibility examples.
+While the Supporting Evidence section may be updated from time to time by USCIS, it is attached here as a reference to communicate how the US Government explains O-1A eligibility examples.
 These USCIS-provided relevant considerations show that when accomplished yet early career STEM researchers are contributing to innovation key to defense priorities they may be the type of experts that can qualify for O-1A classification.

 O-1A Evidentiary CriterionRelevant Examples and Considerations